-9.11 Money Market Mutual Fund
+9.124 -Money Market Mutual Fund (MMF)

 - a.
 An investment objective of the fund must be the maintenance of a price per share of \$1.00. - b.
+Fund isMMF must be registered with the Securities and Exchange Commission (SEC) and complies comply with the most current guidelines

+TITLE CITY OF SAN JOSE INVESTMENT PAGE POLICY NUMBER POLICY 13 of 35 1-12
-Fund is registered with the Securities and Exchange Commission (SEC) and complies with the most current guidelines of Rule 2a-7 and other rules under the Investment Company Act of 1940 governing the operation of money market funds. - c.
-Must meet either one of the following credit criteria for investment: - i) Rated by not less than two of the following: Moody's -rated Aaa, S&P rated AAAm, or Fitch-rated AAA.; or - Retained an investment adviser registered with the SEC, or exempt from the SEC registration requirements with not less than five years' experience investing in securities and obligations authorized by the

-California Government Code 53601, and with assets under management in excess of \$500 million.

-- d.
-The Fund invests only in U.S. Treasury and U.S. Federal Government Agency securities, and in repurchase agreements backed by U.S. Treasury and U.S. Federal Government Agency securities. - e.
-No more than 10% of the portfolio shall be invested in any one money market mutual fund. - f.
+- of Rule 2a-7 and other rules under the Investment Company Act of 1940 governing the operation of money market funds. - b.c.Prior to investing, and on an annual basis thereafter, the City will request from each Money Market Mutual Fund, documents which provide details on the operations of the fund.
+These documents, along with the other criteria below, including the rating restriction, will be used to determine the suitability to invest in the MMF. - e.d.
+MMF Mmust meet either one of the following credit criteria for investment: - i) Ratings must be in a rating category of "AAAm" or its equivalent Rated by not less than two of the followingthree nationally recognized statistical rating organizations,: Moody's -rated Aaa, S&P rated AAAm, or Fitch-rated AAA.
+No rating may be lower than the category described in the preceding sentence; or - ii) Retained an investment adviser registered with the SEC, or exempt from the SEC registration requirements with not less than five years' experience investing in securities and obligations authorized by the California Government Code Section 53601, and with assets under management in excess of \$500 million. - d.e.
+The Fund invests only in U.S. Treasury and U.S. Federal Government Agency securities, and in repurchase agreements backed by U.S. Treasury and U.S. Federal Government Agency securities. - e.f.
+No more than 10% of the portfolio shall be invested in any one money market mutual fund. - f.g.
 No more than 20% of the portfolio shall be invested in money market mutual funds.

-9.12 Reverse Repurchase Agreements (Reverse Repos)
+9.132 Reverse Repurchase Agreements (Reverse Repos)

 - a.
 Except as otherwise authorized by the City Council, the use of reverse repurchase agreements will be limited to those occasions where unanticipated, short-term cash requirements can be met more advantageously by initiating a reverse repurchase agreement than by selling a security into the secondary market prior to its maturity. - b.
-Reverse repurchase agreements are executed only with primary dealers of the Federal Reserve Bank of New York which have signed the City's Master Repurchase Agreement and any subsequent amendments to the Master Repurchase Agreement. - Under no circumstances shall the City sell securities through reverse repurchase agreements for the purpose of financing the acquisition of other securities. - d.
+Reverse repurchase agreements are executed only with primary dealers of the Federal Reserve Bank of New York which have signed the City's Master Repurchase Agreement and any subsequent amendments to the Master Repurchase Agreement. - c.
+Under no circumstances shall the City sell securities through reverse repurchase agreements for the purpose of financing the acquisition of other securities. - d.
 The term of any reverse repurchase agreement shall be limited to 30 days. - e.
 The amount of the agreement may not exceed the lesser of \$25 million or 20% of the base value of the portfolio, and only a single agreement shall be in effect at one time. - f.
-Prior written approval by the City Manager or his or her designee is required to enter into a reverse repurchase agreement, and the fact that such a reverse repurchase agreement has been executed will be reported in writing within 72 hours to the City Manager, City Council and City Auditor and will also be included in the Quarterly Investment Report.
+Prior written approval by the City Manager or his or her designee is required to enter into a reverse repurchase agreement, and the fact that such a reverse repurchase agreement has been executed will be reported in writing within 72 hours to the City Manager, City Council and City

+Auditor and will also be included in the Quarterly Investment Report.

-9.13 Municipal Bonds
+9.143 Municipal Bonds